 Malaysia Street Food ~ Turnover Pancake (Apam Balik) ~ 慢煎餅

 ‘Apam Balik‘ is the Malay name.
 Its special character is like a type of griddle cake, deep and thick pancake.
 The texture of Apam Balik is akin to a crispier form of English crumpets.
 And topped with butter, ground roasted peanut, sugar and toasted sesame seeds.
-It is then folded into half-moon shape and cut into wedges before serving.
+It is then folded into a half-moon shape and cut into wedges before serving.
 Translated, ‘Apam Balik’ means ‘Folded Pancake’.
 Available everywhere in Malaysia, it is a most popular snack among the local.
 It is sold at their night market and other hawker food outlets.
 Other than the original peanut flavour, also as fresh berries with chocolate or ice-cream are fast catching on, especially among the young.

 Malaysia Turnover Pancake (Apam Balik) ~ 慢煎餅

-Ingredient: vegan or gf friendly
+Ingredient: vegan or GF friendly